Shell and coding agent on mcp clients

 }

-Read content from one or more files to provide context for the AI.
+Read content from one or more files to inform edits or decisions.

 Create new files or write to files that are currently empty.

-Edit existing files using search and replace blocks with tolerance for indentation and matching.
+Edit existing files using search/replace blocks with context-aware matching and tolerance for formatting.

-Read image files for display or processing within the MCP session.
+Read image files for display or processing within the workflow.

-Save project context and files for knowledge transfer or task checkpointing.
+Save project context and files for knowledge transfer or to resume tasks later.